-Warrants on April 12, 2000.
-Our common stock is quoted under the symbol, "CYPH."
-Our Class D Warrants are quoted under the symbol, "CYPHZ."
+Our common stock is currently quoted on the Nasdaq SmallCap Market System under the symbol, "CYPH."
 Nasdaq has certain requirements that every company must meet in order to have their securities quoted on the Nasdaq SmallCap System.
 Although we currently meet Nasdaq's criteria for continued listing, we cannot say with any certainty that we will continue to meet such criteria.